High School Summer Enrichment Science Academy, June 20-August 1, 2015

 Participants will be selected based on their eligibility and merit of their application (GPA, letters of recommendation, and their demonstrated interest in the health professions).
 Participant requirements include:

-- High School Students who will enter the 11th or 12th grade in the Fall of 2014, and students who will complete the 12th grade in June 2014
+• High School Students who will enter the 11th or 12th grade in the Fall of 2015

 - A typed 250 word essay demonstrating an interest in pharmacy or other health professions and describing how attending this summer enrichment science academy will be beneficial to you in your future career path in the health professions.